 Search engines (like Google) want to see natural backlinks to your blog.

-In the best case scenario, you should hyperlink a niche word or phrase back to your blog post on a supporting subject.
+In the best case scenario, you should hyperlink a natural phrase back to your blog post on a supporting subject.

 Author/bio links from sites with a DA of 60+ are also better than nothing, but in-content links are best.

 Google is cracking down on those who guest blog just for backlinks.
-It’s important that backlinks are relevant and invite your target audience when clicked.
+It’s important that backlinks are relevant.
 Only then will these links help your blog’s SEO.